sofiapvcp/COVID19_CT_Segmentation/README.md

 ### How to Use

 #### Requirements
 This code was developed using a Keras framework with a Tensorflow backend.
-The file with all the requirements is included in the repository.
+The file with all the requirements is included in the repository (*requirements_env.yml*).

 #### File Structure
 *1_preprocessing.py* - Receives original dataset images and applies preprocessing steps according to what is described in the publication.